sermas-eu/sermas-eu.github.io/docs/getting-started/system-setup.md

 **NOTE** OpenAI offers a free tier but for frequent usage you may need to setup a billing account.

+SERMAS supports different LLMs backend.
+See the documentation in the [LLMs section](/docs/llm/introduction).

 ### Configuration